-- Brush down the sides of the saucepan with a wet pastry brush to prevent sugar crystals from forming (I skipped this step, but didn't have any problems, it doesn't hurt to take an extra second to do.)
+- Brush down the sides of the saucepan with a wet pastry brush to prevent sugar crystals from forming.
+(While I skipped this step and didn't have any problems, it doesn't hurt to take an extra second to do.)

 - Cook without stirring until the temperature on a candy thermometer reaches 260 F. While you wait for the correct temperature, proceed to prepare the rest of the recipe.